aialok/Javascript/README.md

 # Javascript
-Whatever I am learning in javascript I will push it to git : )
+Whatever I am learning in javascript I will push it to git :)
+I wrting in readme using vim haha : )